DistributedSystemsGroup/zoe/docs/install.rst

 Installing Zoe
 ==============

+Zoe install procedure is migrating from PIP to Docker containers.
+The codebase is being split in several components, each will live in its own repository with a Dockerfile to build the container image.

 Requirements
 ------------

-* An SQL database to keep all the state
+* An SQL database to keep all the state (sqlite is used by default)
 * Docker Swarm
 * A DNS server for service discovery, with DDNS support